10 free or low-cost mental health services in Metro Atlanta, many offering counseling in multiple languages

 THE CENTER FOR VICTIMS OF TORTURE: CVT Georgia Clarkston Office

-To make an appointment, contact 470-545-2776 or email srodolphus@cvt.org.
-Translations in Spanish and Arabic are available upon request.
+They are currently accepting new clients.
+To make an appointment for an initial screening, contact 470-545-2776 or email srodolphus@cvt.org.
+Spanish, French, Dari, Persian and Arabic interpreters are available upon request.

 GEORGIA STATE UNIVERSITY (GSU) PSYCHOLOGY CLINIC